Upcoming meetings

 To join this meeting on Zoom, please click HERE

-Professor Zidar together with Professor Eric Zwick or University of Chicago are writing a book called The Everywhere Millionaire: Who is Really Rich in America and How They Got There.
+Professor Zidar together with Professor Eric Zwick of University of Chicago are writing a book called The Everywhere Millionaire: Who is Really Rich in America and How They Got There.
 The book tells the story of how millions of Americans from nearly every town in America became wealthy private business owners, and how they are changing our communities and the nation.
 Here is the table of contents:

 PART I: Who is Really Rich in America?